eljoujat/eljoujat.github.io/_posts/2015-03-01-how-i-wrote-this-post.md

 Github give a simple and easye to follow step by step [guide](https://pages.github.com/) to create your blogg, all what one should do is to follow the guide :

 ### Install Jekyll

-Installing Jekyll is simple unless you are a windows user like me ☹ .
+Installing Jekyll is simple unless you are a windows user like me .

 - Download and install Ruby from [Ruby Installer](http://rubyinstaller.org/downloads#download-links)
 - Download and install Ruby Devkit  from [Ruby Dev Kit](http://rubyinstaller.org/downloads#ownload-links)
 - Extract the Dev kit zip to a local directory, and add it to the windows PATH variable.
-- From widnows command line execute
-{% highlight Java %}
-gem install bundler
-{% endhighlight %}

-This command is to avoid getting  the  error :

-- Install [Bundler](http://bundler.io/) with the follwoing command
- {% highlight Batchfile %}
-gem install bundler
-{% endhighlight %}

-☝ if you get the following error
- {% highlight Batchfile %}
-ERROR:  While executing gem (Encoding::UndefinedConversionError)
-    U+2019 to CP850 in conversion from UTF-16LE to UTF-8 to CP850
-{% endhighlight %}
-just type
- {% highlight Batchfile %}
-chcp 1252
-{% endhighlight %}
-and then re execute your command.
+- From widnows command line execute and then re execute your command.

--
+#H1 added
+## h2 addded
 ###